tiinajor/Kaljakartta/README.md

 - [ ] A login page for the bars.
 - [ ] A page to let the bar owners update their own price lists.
 Currently we have to do it manually for each bar.
+- [ ] Re-do the frontend with angular/react/vue.

 ### Authors